 With more than 5,000 years of human habitation, Peru is rich with historical remains of civilizations past.
 From the geoglyphs of the Nazca lines to the reed islands of Lake Titicaca, the remnants of ancient livelihoods are abundant.
 The diversity of Peru's people and cultures are also seen in the country's music, art, and lively festivals.

 Peru is rich in wildlife diversity and is one of the few places on earth considered to be 'megadiverse'.
 With over 1,800 species of birds, 500 species of mammals, and 300 species of reptiles, there is an abundance of wildlife.
 The Amazon basin is home to pink dolphins, jaguars, giant river otters, primates, 4,000 types of butterflies, and one-third of the world's 8,600 bird species.
 The highlands boast llama, alpaca, spectacled bear, and mountain tapir.
 Along the coast, sea lions, seals, penguins, and birds can be spotted.

 The cuisine of Peru is unlike anywhere else.
 In addition to indigenous practices and ingredients, the cuisine has been Influenced by Asian and Spanish cultures.
 Ingredients are fresh and often local.
 Expect dishes made with potatoes (which originated here), quinoa (an ancient Inca grain), fresh seafood, and rice.
 Each area of the country has something unique to offer.

-After the Spanish conquest in the 1500s, many areas saw a colonial influence on indigenous architecture.
-Cusco is one of the best examples of this.
-It features large adorned churches amidst ancient stone walls.
+After the Spanish conquest in the 1500s, many areas in Peru saw a colonial influence on indigenous architecture.
+Cusco is one of the best examples of this, featuring large adorned churches amidst ancient stone walls.